obingul/oci-keygen/README.md

 # oci-keygen
- Creates Private and Public 256-bit SSL key in SSH/Putty and PEM format Run container as follows
+Creates docker image which creates Private and Public 256-bit SSL key in SSH/Putty and PEM format Run container as follows
 $ docker run -d -p 8080:80 obingul/oci-keygen:1.0
 then open web browser and navigate